AdrienTD/elbtools/pykedit/readme.txt

 - View the scene with its nodes and grounds/collision
 - Export grounds/collision to OBJ format

+Games supported:
+- Asterix & Obelix XXL1
+- Asterix & Obelix XXL2
+- Arthur and the Invisibles
+- Asterix at the Olympic Games

 Current problems/limits:
 - The PC versions of XXL1 and XXL2 have DRM/copy protection which replaces
   the header of the LVL file with random bytes, thus the editor won't be able